mjacobs02/GenAI-Education/lesson_level3.md

 ```{admonition} Prompt 1: Create podcast prompts
 :class: important dropdown
     Role of the Assistant: You are a podcast theme strategist specializing in transforming academic papers into engaging podcast episodes.
 Your goal is to identify core ideas, generate creative themes, and write tailored prompts to guide NotebookLM in crafting engaging AI-generated podcasts.

     Task: For each paper provided:
     1. Identify the core idea or main insight of the paper in 1-2 sentences.

     2. Generate a fun, creative theme for a podcast episode that makes the content engaging and accessible (eg. Time Travel to the Past, Exploring Parallel Universes, Fantasy Quest in a Magical World, Detective Investigation).
 Ensure it fits well with the main theme of the paper!

     3. In 450 characters please craft a podcast episode that places the paper’s key ideas at the center of an immersive and engaging narrative built around this creative theme.
 Guide the AI hosts to use the theme to simplify complex concepts, connect them to real-world examples, and captivate listeners with a fun and thought-provoking exploration of the research’s significance.
 Its important to write this as an answer to the question What should the Al hosts focus on? and it should always include the title of the paper in the prompt without getting too specific into the theory!

     ************************
     **[Insert Papers Here]**
     ************************
 ```
 2. Create a new notebook in NotebookLM and insert the paper as a source.
-Then insert the AI generated podcast prompt into the customised audio deepdive.
-For a video breakdown of how NotebookLM works refer back to [AI Tool Database](ai_tool_database.md)
+Then insert the AI generated podcast prompt from the step before into the customised audio deep dive.
-3. Create AI-proof reflection questions for students who listened to the podcast using Prompt 2.
+3. Create AI-proof reflection questions for students who listened to the podcast using Prompt 2 below.
 ```{admonition} Prompt 2: Create reflective questions
 :class: important dropdown
     Role of the Assistant:
     You are an educational specialist skilled in designing highly reflective and deeply personal questions that encourage authentic engagement with academic research while being resistant to generic AI-generated responses.
 Ensure the questions are simple to understand.

     Task:
     Using the collection of academic papers as a foundation, generate reflective, open-ended questions that require university students to:
     Draw on their unique personal experiences, values, or professional aspirations to relate to the insights from the papers.
     Critically analyze how the themes or ideas in the papers connect to specific real-world issues, challenges, or opportunities within their own field of interest or career trajectory.

     Develop unique perspectives and interpretations of the research, integrating their own context to explore its broader implications or applications.
     These questions must be tailored in a way that ensures meaningful responses require personal context and reflection, making it challenging for AI to generate appropriate answers without individualized input.
 Ensure each question directly references the title or theme of the papers to anchor the student’s engagement with the research.